fwouts/react-screenshot-test/docs/technical-journey.md

 - Ask the screenshot server to take screenshots URLs served by the component server.

 This is how React Screenshot Test came about.

-## Architecture

-There are multiple layers to the library:

-- **[ReactScreenshotTest](https://github.com/fwouts/react-screenshot-test/blob/master/src/lib/react/ReactScreenshotTest.ts) is the library's main entrypoint.**
-  - It exposes a simple API.
-  - Internally, it coordinates Jest, the component server and the screenshot renderer.
-- **[ReactComponentServer](https://github.com/fwouts/react-screenshot-test/blob/master/src/lib/react/ReactComponentServer.ts) is an HTTP server that renders React components server-side.**
-- **[ScreenshotRenderer](https://github.com/fwouts/react-screenshot-test/blob/master/src/lib/screenshot-renderer/api.ts) is an interface wrapping a browser.**
-  - There are multiple implementations, in particular [**ChromeScreenshotRenderer**](https://github.com/fwouts/react-screenshot-test/blob/master/src/lib/screenshot-renderer/ChromeScreenshotRenderer.ts) (using Puppeteer) and [**HttpScreenshotRenderer**](https://github.com/fwouts/react-screenshot-test/blob/master/src/lib/screenshot-renderer/HttpScreenshotRenderer.ts) (loading screenshots over HTTP).
-- **[ScreenshotServer](https://github.com/fwouts/react-screenshot-test/blob/master/src/lib/screenshot-server/api.ts) is an HTTP server that takes a screenshot of a particular URL.**
-  - A screenshot server can either be local or it can run within Docker.
-  - Running it in Docker allows us to take consistent snapshots across platforms.

-**TODO:**

-- Overall diagram
-- ReactScreenshotTest wrapper
-- ReactComponentServer, and how it handle stylesheets
-- Processing of assets via Jest transformations
-- Talk about how Selenium could be added
-- Integration with Percy
-- Reasoning for Git LFS
-- Discussion of global Jest hooks.